Exaphis/HackQ-Trivia/README.md

 ```
 #### Bearer token

-The easiest way to find you bearer token is to run `bearer_finder.py`.
+The easiest way to find your bearer token is to run `bearer_finder.py`.

 Make sure you are in the `HackQ-Trivia` folder, not `hackq_trivia`.